Donelson Christian Academy: Accreditation and Memberships

 In 1980, Donelson prioritized hiring teachers based on their Christian beliefs, even if they lacked undergraduate degrees.
 The school's primitive campus, said to resemble a trailer park, precluded accreditation.

 Donelson Christian Academy is accredited by the State of Tennessee and the Southern Association of Colleges and Schools.
 It is a member of the Tennessee Association of Independent Schools and the Association of Christian Schools International.

 Student Activities

 Donelson Christian Academy has sports teams in softball, baseball, tennis, bowling, volleyball, wrestling, and football.
 In 2011, its tennis team qualified for the state championship.
 It sent a male doubles team and a female, both of which brought home medals.
-In 2012, the boy's basketball team won the state championship.
+In 2012, the boys' basketball team won the state championship.
 In 2021, 2004, 1996, and 1988, the Division II-A HS football team won the state championship.
 In 2025, the girls' HS softball team won a state championship.

 The school offers fine arts in the forms of band, theatre, visual arts, and choir.
 DCA also offers their competitive marching band, Wildcat Marching Band, and their show choir, Legacy.
 The school hosted its first competition, the Music City Show Choir Invitational, in 2020; the contest was held less than a week before the school was hit by a tornado.